 Alt-azimuth mounts can come in a few configurations, each with different pros and cons.
 Many cheap alt-azimuth mounts are built exactly like a camera tripod, with the telescope suspended above the altitude axis and riding on a single pivot, often with no fine adjustments or sloppy ones at best.
 These mounts have to have the altitude axis locked or at least tightened when aimed above the horizon, or else they will simply allow the telescope to drift upward or even fall over.
 They are extremely annoying to adjust, and they are often shaky too.
 Avoid these mounts!
 If you’re on a budget, a Dobsonian telescope is best in lieu of small alt-azimuth-mounted refractors and reflectors.

 Fork mounts keep the telescope suspended between two pivots and are commonly seen with computerized Schmidt-Cassegrain telescopes.
-One-armed fork mounts simply have a single pivot to move up and down, making them less sturdy for larger and heavier instruments; one-armed forks are also the type usually seen in well-designed manual alt-azimuth mounts.
+One-armed fork mounts simply have a single pivot to move up and down, making them less sturdy for larger and heavier instruments.
+One-armed forks are also the type usually seen in well-designed manual alt-azimuth mounts.
 A typical manual one-armed fork keeps the telescope at the center of gravity on the altitude axis and has slow-motion adjustment cables for tracking and fine-pointing capabilities, much like a manual equatorial mount does.
-Manual alt-azimuth mounts are ideal for smaller tripod-mounted instruments, while GoTo alt-az mounts are great with larger catadioptric telescopes that need tracking and may be difficult to find objects with manually on account of their long focal lengths.
+Manual alt-azimuth mounts are ideal for smaller tripod-mounted instruments, while GoTo alt-azimuth mounts are great with larger catadioptric telescopes, which need tracking and may be difficult to find objects manually on account of their long focal lengths.

-Dobsonians, even in their less-than-perfect forms, usually have smooth motions and are extremely easy to set up and use without the faults of sticky gearing, a wobbly tripod, or confusing GoTo computer systems, which make them ideal for beginner telescopes.
-For larger instruments, they are the only option for a cheap, portable instrument that can be used to look at the deep sky.
+Dobsonians, even in their less-than-perfect forms, usually have smooth motions and are extremely easy to set up and use, without the faults of sticky gearing, a wobbly tripod, or confusing GoTo computer systems, which make them ideal for beginner telescopes.
+For larger instruments, they are the only option for an economical, let alone portable, instrument for fantastic deep-sky observation.

 Equatorial Mount Types